-Moreover, hotel workers employed through labor contractors are uniquely vulnerable to abusive employment practices.
+Hospitality workers employed through labor contractors are uniquely vulnerable to abusive employment practices.
 Temporary workers also tend to have less experience and training and are less well-positioned to protect against the spread of disease through effective cleaning methods or to identify circumstances indicating human trafficking or preparations for acts of terrorism.
 With certain exceptions, the chapter prohibits hotel employers from entering into new, amended, or extended contracts with labor contractors to supply hotel workers to clean rooms.

-Often, when corporate ownership or management of a hotel changes, the new operator closes the hotel for renovations and reopens with a new workforce; very few, if any, of the hotel's former workers are retained, and hundreds of workers are displaced.
+Often, when corporate ownership or management of a hotel, event center, or airport hospitality operation changes, the business closes for renovations and reopens with a new workforce; very few, if any, of the former hospitality workers are retained, and hundreds of workers are displaced.
 A transitional retention period upon change of ownership, control, or operation ensures employment stabilization for a segment of the community.
 It also alleviates the demands for social services provided by the City and other local governments due to any worker displacement and resulting unemployment.
-Through this Ordinance, the City seeks to maintain the welfare and stability of the Buena Park hotel workforce.
+Through this ordinance, the City seeks to maintain the welfare and stability of the Ontario hospitality industry workforce.

-Wages paid to workers at hotels are often economically restrictive and can prevent hotel workers from exercising purchasing power at local businesses, which takes a toll on the local economy.
+Wages paid to workers at hotels, event centers, and airport hospitality providers are often economically restrictive and can prevent these hospitality workers from exercising purchasing power at local businesses, which takes a toll on the local economy.
 Moreover, these workers, who often live paycheck to paycheck, are frequently forced to work two or three jobs to provide food and shelter for their families.
-They also rely on the public sector as a provider of social support services and, therefore, the City has an interest in promoting an employment environment that protects government resources.
-In requiring the payment of a higher minimum wage for hotel workers, this chapter benefits that interest.
+They also rely on the public sector as a provider of social support services and therefore the City has an interest in promoting an employment environment that protects government resources.
+In requiring the payment of a high er minimum wage, this chapter benefits that interest

-Income equality is one of the most pressing economic and social issues facing Buena Park.
-By requiring a higher minimum wage, the City seeks to promote the health, safety and welfare of thousands of hotel workers by ensuring they receive fair compensation for the work they perform.
-The City also seeks to improve the welfare of hotel workers by mandating that a hotel employer pay service charges to its workers.
-When a service charge is listed on a customer's bill, there is often a reduction in the gratuity to the hotel worker on the assumption that the service charge is automatically paid to the worker.
-This Ordinance guarantees that a hotel worker gets paid for any service charge a customer reasonably would believe is intended for the worker who actually performed the service.
+Income equality is one of the most pressing economic, social and civil rights issues facing the City of Ontario.
+By requiring a higher minimum wage, the City seeks to promote the health, safety and welfare of thousands of service workers by ensuring they receive fair compensation for the work they perform.
+The City also seeks to improve the welfare of hospitality workers by mandating that hotel, event center, or airport hospitality employers pay service charges to their workers.
+When a service charge is listed on a customer's bill, often times there is a reduction in the gratuity to the worker on the assumption that the service charge is automatically paid to the worker.
+This ordinance guarantees that a worker gets paid for any service charge a customer reas onably would believe is intended for the worker who actually performed the service.

-Because hotels receive benefits from City assets and investments and because the City and its tourist industry benefit from hotels with experienced and respected workers with low turnover, it is fair and reasonable to require hotels pay their workers a fair wage.
-Doing so will benefit the local economy as well as the City's visitors, residents, and businesses.
+Because hotels, event centers, and airports receive benefits from City assets and investments and because the City and its tourist industry benefit from hotels, event centers, and airports with experienced and respected workers with low turnover, it is fair and reasonable to require hotel, event center, and airport hospitality employers to pay their workers a fair wage.
+Doing so will benefit the local economy and benefit City visitors, residents, and businesses.